 American Family provides nine discounts for homeowners insurance, more than any other company on our list.

-- Full pay.
-Get a discount if you pay your total annual premium in advance.
+- Full pay: Get a discount if you pay your annual premium in advance.

-- Loyalty.
-Keep your policy with American Family for 2+ years to save.
+- Loyalty: Keep your policy with the American Family for 2+ years to save.

-- Renovation.
-Renovate your home’s electrical, HVAC, or plumbing system to get this discount.
+- Renovation: Renovate your home’s electrical, HVAC, or plumbing system for this discount.